infinyon/node-bindgen/CONTRIBUTING.md

 If you’d like to implement a new feature, please consider creating a `feature request` issue first to start a discussion about the feature.

+### Releasing New Versions

+By default, when `master` branch is merged into `release` branch, this automatically will bump the version of the package, tag the new version, build the binary for release and publish the crate to crates.io.

+#### Versioning

+when opening a PR to merge `master` to `release`, ensure the commit message includes `#major`, `#minor` or `#patch` to handle the versioning correctly.

 ### License

 This project is licensed under the [Apache license](LICENSE-APACHE).
 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Fluvio by you, shall be licensed as Apache, without any additional terms or conditions.